getsentry/sentry-docs/src/collections/_documentation/common/getting_started/getting_started_template.md

 -->
 Once this is done, all unhandled exceptions are automatically captured by Sentry.

 **Important: Note your DSN.** The *DSN* (Data Source Name) tells the SDK where to send the error, associating errors with the project you just created.
-If you forget your DSN, log in to Sentry to obtain the project DSN from your organization's *Settings -> Projects -> Client Keys (DSN)* in the Sentry web UI.
+If you forget your DSN, log in to Sentry and view your organization's *Settings -> Projects -> Client Keys (DSN)* in the Sentry web UI.
 The DSN includes the protocol, public key, server address, and project identifier, using this format:

 `https://<Public Key>@<Sentry Server Address>/<Project Identifier>`